 How do I enroll my child in swim lessons?
 Sea Star teaches swimming on a year round basis.
-We teach classes on a “quarter” system, with each quarter lasting approximately 8 weeks.
-Classes meet once weekly for 30 minutes, and are offered on Monday – Thursday and Saturday mornings and Monday – Thursday in the afternoons and evenings.
-Schedules vary throughout the year, but our morning classes usually run every 30 minutes between 9:30 and noon, and our afternoon/evening hours are 4:00-7:00 on Monday and Wednesday, and 4:00-6:30 on Tuesday and Thursday.
-Our Jr. Select class, which requires coach approval, meets on Tuesday and Thursday from 6:30-7:30 p.m.
+We teach classes on a “quarter” system.
+Weekday classes meet two days per week, either on Monday and Wednesday or on Tuesday and Thursday.
+Saturday classes meet once a week, but sessions run longer (usually 6-11 weeks, depending on the time of year).
+Quarters will vary in the number of weeks they are run.
+Classes meet for 30 minutes, with the exception of Jr. Select, which meets for an hour and requires coach's approval.
+Schedules vary throughout the year, but our morning classes usually run every 30 minutes between 9:30 and noon, and our afternoon/evening hours are 4:00-6:00 on Monday and Wednesday or Tuesday and Thursday.
 On Saturdays, we teach from 9:30-Noon.
-The dates of the scheduled quarters are posted on our website.
+Our Jr. Select class, which requires coach approval, meets on Mondays or Wednesday from 5:00-6:00 p.m. or Saturdays from 11:00-12 Noon The dates of the scheduled quarters are posted on our website.
 At the beginner and lap swim level, our classes maintain a 4 to 1 ratio, with 4 swimmers to one teacher.

 What if my child cries?
 At Sea Star, our teachers have to make an immediate assessment about why a child is crying.
 Are they crying because they are strong willed?
 Because of a parent attachment?
 Is there a real fear involved?
 Once this assessment is made, we incorporate the following values into the class: PACE, PATTERN, and COMPASSION.
 By “pace”, we mean that we endeavor to give each child in the class equal attention and time.
 “Pattern” means there is a definite learning pattern that we want to complete in each class.
 “Compassion” means that we want to allow them to validate their feeling by giving them limited choices into the decision making of what will happen in class.
 For example, a teacher might ask, “Suzie, do you want to go underwater two times or three times today?”
 The fact is that in order to learn to swim, the student must learn how to submerge.
 We will go underwater, but she can decide how many times today.